margauxdupuy/catwiki-v2/README.md

 # CATWIKI project - Version 2

 ## Stack technique
-Docker - Django - GraohQL - ElasticSearch - Tailwind
+Docker - Django - Tailwind
+ElasticSearch only on dev, I didn't want to pay for this extra server at my hosting.

 ## Changes from version 1